UnitTestBot/UTBotJava/docs/OverallArchitecture.md

     parameters: Any?
 ): TResult
 ```
-It serializes the arguments and some parameters (e.g., static), sends it to the _instrumented process_ and retrieves the result.
+It serializes the arguments and some parameters (e.g., static fields), sends it to the _instrumented process_ and retrieves the result.

 Internally, `ConcreteExecutor` uses `Rd` for interprocess communication and `Kryo` for objects serialization.
 You don't need to provide a marshaller, as `Kryo` serializes the objects (sometimes it fails).